 \subsection{Importance Estimation for Temporal Consensus}

 To construct importance-aware weights for temporal consensus optimization, we estimate a parameter-wise importance that controls how strongly each parameter is constrained over time.
 In neural implicit mapping, parameters contribute unequally to representing past scene geometry, and uniform temporal constraints can either impede adaptation or preserve outdated structure.
-Our importance measure captures each parameter’s contribution to stable previously learned geometry, protecting reliable regions while allowing flexibility where the scene has changed.
+Our importance measure captures each parameter’s contribution to the learned geometry, protecting reliable regions while allowing flexibility where the scene has changed.

-To quantify parameter importance, we measure how perturbations to individual parameters affect the model’s predictions, and use output sensitivity as a proxy for each parameter’s contribution to previously learned geometry.
-Formally, let $f({x};{\Theta})$ denote the output of the neural implicit map.
 To measure how strongly model predictions depend on individual parameters, we first define a proxy objective on the rendered outputs:

-where $\mathcal{S}_{s}$ denotes the set of rays or pixels sampled at time step $s$, and $\hat{{c}}_{s,r}$ and $\hat{d}_{s,r}$ are the predicted color and depth defined in Eqs.~\eqref{eq:rgb} and \eqref{eq:depth}.
-This proxy objective captures the overall magnitude of the model’s predictions and serves as a task-agnostic signal for probing output sensitivity, without requiring ground-truth supervision.
+where $\mathcal{S}_s$ denotes the set of rays or pixels sampled at method of multiplier iteration $s$, and $\hat{{c}}_{s,r}$ and $\hat{d}_{s,r}$ are the predicted color and depth defined in Eqs.~\eqref{eq:rgb} and \eqref{eq:depth}.
+This proxy objective captures the overall magnitude of the model’s predictions and serves as a task-agnostic signal for probing output sensitivity without requiring ground-truth supervision.

-We then estimate parameter importance by accumulating the sensitivity of this proxy objective with respect to the model parameters over time:
+We then estimate parameter importance by accumulating the sensitivity of this proxy objective with respect to the model parameters over iterations: